 Protection and promotion of freedom of expression, freedom of the media, Internet freedom and academic freedom in Turkey is in the heart of overall objectives of the Freedom of Expression Association (İFÖD – İfade Özgürlüğü Derneği).
 As part of its core activities, İFÖD deals with issues from Internet censorship to academic freedom and from press freedom to artistic expression.
 To this end, the organization is implementing programs that aim to develop and enhance strategies in freedom of expression related jurisprudence, to increase capacity by monitoring, research and training and is planning to build strategies for an enhanced right to access to information.

-İFÖD primarily aims to raise local and national awareness on Internet freedom and freedom of expression.
+İFÖD primarily aims to raise local and national awareness on freedom of expression.
 In this context, İFÖD has been implementing training programs for young lawyers and law school students.
-Latest online training entitled “Internet and Freedom of Expression for Young Lawyers” has been conducted between the 2-9 November 2020.
+Latest online training entitled “Internet and Freedom of Expression for Young Lawyers” has been conducted on the dates of 21-26 February 2022.

 Online training entitled “Freedom of Expression for Young Lawyers” has been conducted on the dates of 17-20 January and 24-27 January 2022.

 Online training entitled “Freedom of Expression for Young Lawyers” has been conducted on the dates of 1 – 4 November and 8 – 11 November 2021.